dotnet/runtime/docs/workflow/building/libraries/README.md

 dotnet msbuild System.Net.NetworkInformation.csproj /p:ConfigurationGroup=Release
 ```

-To build for all supported configurations you can use the `BuildAll` and `RebuildAll` tasks:
+To build for all supported configurations you can use the `BuildAll` and `RebuildAll` targets:

 ```
 dotnet msbuild System.Net.NetworkInformation.csproj /t:RebuildAll